A morning in Disney’s Animal Kingdom

 I love DAK’s focus on wildlife conservation, I just think they could accomplish the same aim (educating the public on the majesty and importance of these creatures) without subjecting the animals to a life in cages.

-That said, I’ve ever heard positive things about the way DAK treats the animals it houses.
+That said, I’ve only ever heard positive things about the way DAK treats the animals it houses.

 There is a great selection of live entertainment at DAK, including The Festival of the Lion King at the Harambe Theater.
 We’d picked up FastPasses for one of the afternoon shows, but had to cut out early to head back to Magic Kingdom for Mickey’s Very Merry Christmas Party.